Millî Görüş: Germany

 According to several sources in Germany, the attitude of the German branch towards Turkey has completely changed.
 After the takeover of Erdogan and the AKP, the organisation is mostly serving the interests of the Turkish government, which now subsidizes the organisation.
 Diyanet, AKP, and the Turkish government practically control the organisations' public statements and appearances.

 Following the discoveries of multiple frauds and criminal offences committed by the board of directors, several trials are running against the organisation.

+Oceania

+Australia

+The organisation is referred to as Islamic Community Milli Gorus (ICMG) and has its headquarters in Melbourne.
+The organisation is split into three branches; New South Wales, Victoria and South Australia, which are responsible for running the mosques in their respective state as well as youth education, and a women's group.
+They also run a Turkish language school based in the northern suburbs of Melbourne and have affiliate organisations such as a Hajj/Umrah agency, NDIS provider and funeral service.
+ICMG operates mosques in Guildford (NSW), Wollongong (NSW), Adelaide (SA), Brimbank (VIC), Brunswick (VIC), Craigieburn (VIC), Dandenong (VIC), and Meadow Heights (VIC).